It can be hard to stop being shy when it comes to what you need and denying others what they want. No one likes to say no.

 You do not have to feel as though you are doing something wrong by telling someone you can’t help them.
 Remember that you are doing what’s best for you and that is completely allowed.

-It’s hard when you are figuring out how to stop being shy when saying no to people.
+It’s hard to just stop being shy and say no to people.
 We naturally want to explain ourselves and apologize for letting people down.
 You are not making a personal offence by saying no to someone, you are simply putting your own needs first.

 6. Don’t feel guilty